-In addition, you must put a deposit on your credit card (MC, VI only - though oddly enough, they say they accept debit cards if they have the MC, VI logo).
-Cash is also accepted.
+In addition, you must pay a deposit by cash or credit card (MC, VI only - though oddly enough, they say they accept debit cards if they have the MC, VI logo).
 The deposits for your car permit vary by the year model of your vehicle.
 For 2007 and newer vehicles, deposit is $400.
 2001-2006 - $300.
 2000 and older - $200.
 This is charged to your credit card immediately.
 It is refunded two to three business days after you cancel your permit.
 Cash deposits are paid when you cancel the permit.
 These figures (so far) don't change each year, so you don't drop down in rank each year.
 A 2001 vehicle will pay $400 this year just like last year.

 Now, a car and trailer get two permits.
 The car gets a six-month permit to allow it to be driven in Mexico.
 The trailer gets a ten-year permit.
 The trailer permit costs (this could change tomorrow) 644 pesos.
 Thanks to Gary W. for this information.

 Those 10-year trailer permits are a dangerous thing.
 So often people don't cancel them, leave them in Mexico and come home, or bring them back and end up selling the trailer in the USA or Canada.
 Then, when they expire, they will be barred from driving in Mexico.